Purdue-K-SW-Capstone/SharpShooter-Front/README.md

 (1) Final pptx slides file
 (2) Paper (PDF format)
 (3) Code descriptions (Must be very detailed.
 Points will be awarded for elegance, coding style, and a demonstrated understanding of the practical issues.
 All code should be well-documented, with comments, and the structure of the code should be straightforward.)
-(4) Weekly report to show every week update
+(4) Weekly report to show every week update.
+If your team name is "BaconBeacon", the file name is K-SW 2022 Fall mmddyyyy BaconBeacon.pdf

 ### Example: